 Is my information safe?

-All data is stored on the Registry, an electronic database that has been developed by and is maintained by OpenApp Ltd.
+All data is stored on the Registry, an electronic database that has been developed and is maintained by OpenApp Ltd.

 What if I change my mind after joining the INPDR?